fkia413/CodeBusters/README.md

 **Task creation and Prioritization**

-At the beginning of the software development cycle we gathered requirements from the project brief these requirements were then translated into user stories, enabling us to break down the broader project objectives into manageable and granular components.
+At the beginning of the software development cycle, we gathered requirements from the project brief these requirements were then translated into user stories, enabling us to break down the broader project objectives into manageable and granular components.
 Each user story was associated with an epic and further decomposed into individual tasks, each accompanied by clear acceptance criteria.

 These tasks were added to the backlog of the Jira project and** **assigned the chosen epics, story points, and priority.
 This systematic approach provided us with valuable insights into where we should allocate our resources, emphasizing high-priority areas that were critical to meeting the client's requirements effectively.